 The selection of judges of the Constitutional Court of Ukraine (CCU) continued with the involvement of the Advisory Group of Experts.
 Several competitions had to be relaunched due to the shortage of candidates who met the selection criteria.
-The Parliament (in May 2024) and the Congress of Judges (in September 2024) appointed one new CCU judge each, following a transparent procedure.
+The Parliament (in May 2024) and the Congress of Judges (in September 2024) appointed one new iudge each, following transparent procedure.
 The competition for filling four remaining CCU vacancies continues.
 Ukraine should legislation improving the constitutional procedure, in line with the 2021 Venice Commission recommendations.